zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

-### 🚄 Training Pipeline with Continuous Deployment
+### Training Pipeline with Continuous Deployment

-The Training pipeline defines the end-to-end process of training our model to predict the required cheque details.
+The Training pipeline defines the end-to-end process of training the Donut model to predict the required cheque details.
 I leveraged MLFlow for both experiment tracking as well as model deployment as part of this pipeline.
 This pipeline also includes support for continuous deployment.
-Once model training is complete, the model can be evaluated again and
-Its role is to train a model on a fresh set of data and deploy it to a REST API endpoint, provided that particular acceptance criteria are met regarding the quality of the newly trained model.
+Once model training is complete, the model can be evaluated on a test dataset and can then be deployed to a REST API endpoint, provided that the accuracy of the new model meets a certain threshold.

 The Training pipeline can be summarized as follows: